 Italy has the third-largest national economy in the European Union.
 It is the tenth-largest exporter in the world, with its closest trade ties being with other countries within the European Union, with whom it conducts about 59% of its total trade.
 However, Italy was among the countries hit hardest by the Great Recession of 2008-2009 and the subsequent European debt crisis, from which it is still recovering.
 Recently, the European Commission has endorsed Italy’s National Recovery and Resiliency Plan, which will disburse €68.9 billion in grants and €122.6 billion in loans.
 This financing will support the implementation of the crucial investment and reform measures that are outlined within this plan, enabling Italy to emerge stronger from the COVID-19 pandemic.

-Italy has a higher life expectancy at birth than most of the OECD and EU countries, achieving his while keeping its healthcare spending to GDP at lower levels than the EU average.
+Italy has a higher life expectancy at birth than most of the OECD and EU countries, achieving this while keeping its healthcare spending to GDP at lower levels than the EU average.
 Although life expectancy might be determined by other factors (quality of food, water, lifestyle, etc.), the provision of healthcare has undoubtedly played a role.
 Nevertheless, Italy presents some critical structural problems which have become evident in the wake of the pandemic.
 Hospitals have proven to be unable to react to significant shocks.
 This is due to several factors: a low number of nurses and specific medical specialists, outdated technologies and lacking implementation of telemedicine and home-care.
-These, combined with an ageing population, create a situation that put the Italian National and Regional Health Serices under unsustainable pressure throughout the COVID-19 pandemic.
+These, combined with an ageing population, create a situation that put the Italian National and Regional Health Services under unsustainable pressure throughout the COVID-19 pandemic.

 The National Recovery and Resilience Plan (PNRR), set forth by Italy and endorsed by the European Commission, outlines the reforms and investments to be implemented by 2026 that will enable Italy to emerge stronger from the COVID-19 pandemic.
-Within this plan, €15.6 billion (8.16% of total NRRP amount) has been allocated towards the mission of improving the National Health System by modernizing facilities, guaranteeing fair access to treatment and promoting R&D.
+Within this plan, €15.6 billion (8.16% of total PNRR amount) has been allocated towards the mission of improving the National Health System by modernising facilities, guaranteeing fair access to treatment and promoting R&D.

 Trade